"It was very exciting": Salvador Illa meets with Leo XIV and invites him to Catalonia

 Isla's meeting with Pope Leo XIV takes place before the Spanish Prime Minister, Pedro Sánchez, has even met with him.
 In June, just weeks after being appointed as the new pontiff, the Spanish Prime Minister held a call with the new pope.
 They discussed the "challenges" facing the international community, such as "the defense of human rights and the fight against climate change and inequality," and agreed to seek "peace and human dignity."
 When Leo XIV was elected, Isla also stated that he would invite the pontiff to come to Catalonia, in addition to defending the importance of having "moral leadership at the head of the Church at a time of such upheaval and confusion in the world" and having "clear ideas" on issues such as immigration and inequality.

 In any case, this is not the first time in recent history that a pontiff has received a president of the Generalitat (Catalan government).
-In November 2023, Pope Francis did so with the then president, Pere Aragonès, in a meeting which lasted about forty minutes.
-According to Aragonés after the meeting, they discussed "the need for dialogue and negotiation," and also argued that "the way forward is always to talk among different groups in order to reach agreements; everyone can agree with that opinion."
+In November 2023, Pope Francis received the then president, Pere Aragonès, in a meeting which lasted about forty minutes.
+According to Aragonés after the meeting, they discussed "the need for dialogue and negotiation."

-Pope Francis himself received Salvador Illa. in March of last year, when he was still leader of the opposition.
+Pope Francis himself received Salvador Illa in March of last year, when he was still leader of the opposition.
 During that visit, Illa gave the former pontiff the books The Sagrada Familia in Barcelona.
-When the stones cry out, by the Catalan theologian Rodolf Puigdollers, and The Embroidery of the Creation of the Cathedral of Girona, by Carlos Mancho.
+When the stones cry out, by the Catalan theologian Rodolf Puigdollers, and The Creation embroidery of the Girona Cathedral, by Carlos Mancho.